Community Outreach Program

 The JuJu Exchange - The JuJu Exchange is a musical partnership of three childhood friends from Chicago: Nico Segal, Julian Davis Reid and Nova Zaii.
 They are a jazz alternative group whose music invites wonder and trust.
 They hope their music inspires the listener to participate in the kinds of exchange the world desperately needs.
 Their latest release is Somebody Caught Me, a song that is all about the embrace we receive when we fall.
 Listen on all streaming platforms.

-Camila and Zay and Opening Set by Dark Matter Resident Eva Supreme | Saturday, September 20th 2025 - 6:00pm - 8:00pm.
+Dark Matter Resident Eva Supreme | Saturday, October 12, 2025 - Noon - 2:00 PM.
 James Stone Freedom Square -3615 W Douglas Blvd, Chicago, IL 60623

 Eva Supreme - Eva Supreme is a dynamic vocal artist whose soulful voice spans theater, opera, jazz, and beyond.
 A Chicago Southside native, she draws from gospel and blues traditions to craft a sound that embodies sonic generational soul.
 With over a decade of experience, Eva captivates audiences with her emotional depth and genre-blending artistry.